mitre-attack/attack-website/DEVELOPMENT.md

 The main advantage of this approach is that you can modify the website's source files, run the build process locally, and then refresh your browser to see the changes without having to rebuild the Docker image.
 This can greatly accelerate the feedback loop when you're making frequent changes to the site.

-In essence, use Workflow 1 if you need a comprehensive solution that handles both building and serving the website, and Workflow 2 if you're developing and need to quickly test changes without the overhead of the full Docker build process.

 ### Steps

 1. Ensure you have Node.js, npm, Python 3, and pip installed on your local machine.

 2. Build the static web content locally.
 The web application is composed of two modules: the Pelican content, and the ATT&CK search module.

-    - Build the Pelican content by running the following command from the root of the project:
+    * Build the Pelican content by running the following command from the root of the project:

-        ```
+        ```shell
         python3 update-attack.py --attack-brand --extras --no-test-exitstatus
         ```

       The static web content will be written to a folder called "output".

-    - Build the search module by running the following commands:
+    * Build the search module by running the following commands:

-        ```
+        ```shell
         cd attack-search
         npm ci
         npm run build